What is a Lifetime ISA (LISA)?

 The cash-in value of your LISA will depend upon the amounts you have invested, the performance of the fund and any expenses incurred.

 In adverse market conditions a Market Value Reduction (MVR) could be applied when you transfer out, withdraw from, or fully cash-in your LISA meaning the amount you receive will be reduced and you may not get back the full amount originally invested.
 We would only do this to ensure fairness between account holders leaving the fund at different times.
-We will never apply an MVR on death or terminal illness as defined in accordance with HMRC definition.

 Unique extras with a Foresters LISA